MrGuard: A Multilingual Reasoning Guardrail for Universal LLM Safety: Discussion

+In this section, we conduct a deeper analysis of our framework and results, including ablation experiments of the proposed approach, evaluation of the fidelity of reasoning and safety predictions, and cross-language consistency.

-\section{Ablation Study}
+\subsection{Ablation Study}

-In this section, we conduct an ablation study to investigate the components of the reward function to show that all of them help improve the generalization of our guardrail's performance on different languages.
+In this section, we conduct an ablation study to investigate the effectiveness of GRPO and curriculum learning, and various components of the reward function to show that all of them help improve the generalization of our guardrail's performance on different languages across different datasets.

-Based on the results in Table~\ref{tab:ablation}, we observe that both curriculum learning and uncertainty are essential for improving the guardrail’s performance in identifying safe and unsafe prompts.
+Based on the results in Table~\ref{tab:ablation}, we first observe that both GRPO and curriculum learning significantly improve the performance compared to $\pi_{\text{sft}}$.
+Consistent with prior work \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, post-training with GRPO improves the generalization across different datasets and enhances reasoning abilities.
+Moreover, the comparison between models trained with and without curriculum learning shows that gradually increasing the difficulty of training inputs, based on linguistic and cultural complexity, further enhances the model’s multilingual understanding.
+This finding underscores the value of curriculum-based learning strategies in improving robustness and generalization for multilingual safety tasks.

+Furthermore, we show that all components in the reward functions positively contributes to the overall performance of MrGuard.
 Although removing the language reward leads to slightly better performance across different datasets, we find that the resulting model predominantly generates English reasoning.
 In practice, however, it is important for the guardrail to produce reasoning in the corresponding input language, making multilingual reasoning generation a valuable capability despite the marginal trade-off in accuracy.
+We leave the theoretical analysis of curriculum learning and reward function design of GRPO to future work.